 - anywhere in the mouth, but frequently on the tongue, soft palate at the back or roof of the mouth, and lips

 HPV is the leading cause of oropharyngeal, or oral cavity, cancers, although this complication is rare.
-This is especially true for those infections that involve the tongue and base of the tongue into the throat.
+Cancer is most likely to result from infections that involve the tongue and base of the tongue into the throat.

 The type of HPV called HPV 16 causes most oral cancers related to HPV.